-- There are two categories, Level 1 and Level 2.
+- There are three categories, Level 1, Level 2 and Level 3.

-- There will be an ongoing review of ability based on entries, and in subsequent months of the competition, we may reallocate Members to Level 2.
+- There will be an ongoing review of ability based on entries, and in subsequent months of the competition, we may reallocate Members to Level 2 or Level 3.

 - You must also have been assigned to a category as described above in Categories.